part two: making

 The body’s knowledge is exhumed through the making of art.
 The sensations, perceptions and emotions generated in the act of looking remain locked within the body until expelled through the act of making.
 For me, the curiosity prompted by the sight of surfaces can only be quelled by touch, and when I engage with materials in the creation of images, my eyes seem to touch the surface and uncover the unseen.
 An erotics of looking propagates an erotics of making.

-In the studio, the mediums of paint, print and photography form a bridge between my self and my art.
+In the studio, the mediums of paint, print, photography, and textiles form a bridge between my self and my art.
 Every discovery I have made in my art has been born from my interaction with the materials.

-I began grad school identifying myself as a painter, but that definition no longer holds.
+I used to identify myself as a painter, but that definition no longer holds.
 I have adopted all forms of image-making into my practice, and I am learning the unique and vital wisdom of each.
 I am discovering each medium’s distinct language and method of seduction, and their own sources of sensuality and emotion.
 Each medium contains its own distinct relationship to the image, and each responds differently to my intentions and my touch.
 The sensibilities of one are continually influencing my response to the others.

 intaglio